xenith/django-base-template/README.md

 Mozilla's systems, and is currently only designed for Django 1.3.
 Some of the libraries bundled with Playdoh are also no longer necessary in Django 1.4.

-This template is designed for Django 1.4's new starproject template option.
+This template is designed for Django 1.4's new startproject template option.

 As much as I could, all the code has been updated to use the new suggested layout and functionality in Django 1.4.